2018 Annual Water Report to Customers

 Nitrate in drinking water at levels above 100 is a health risk for infants less than 6 months of age.

-In 2017 we found 3 water leaks.
+In 2018 we found 1 water leak.
 Leaks and unauthorized use of water drive up the cost of pumping which is reflected in the rates you pay.
 The District is fully metered and unreliable meters are replaced every year to ensure accurate measurement of water used.

 Ideally, water rates pay for the costs of providing safe potable water to you.
 Rates cover items like electricity for pumps, monitoring costs, supplies, insurance, planning and engineering, taxes to the state, wages, maintenance and repairs, reserves for emergency, debt payments and reserves for future construction.
 All are considered in setting rates each year.
 Our current rates and fees are listed below.